timotheeg/NESTrisStatsUI/docs/stats.md

     * Last 56 pieces (8 bags)
     * All game pieces

-The "eveness" metrics are calulated as follows:
+The "evenness" metrics are calulated as follows:

 Latex formula:
 ```
 https://en.wikipedia.org/wiki/Standard_deviation
 ```

-Notes on eveness:
+Notes on evenness:
 * The formula is almost identical to the [Standard Deviation](https://en.wikipedia.org/wiki/Standard_deviation), but uses percentages rather than the piece counts
 * In modern tetrises, the *last 4 bags* and *last 8 bags* would be 0
 * On a sufficiently long game, the number of *all game pieces* should also tend to zero, as the distribution for all pieces evens out